Gregory-Essuman/Data-Engineering-Zoomcamp/Week7_Project/README.md

 ## Data Ingestion and Orchestration (Apache Airflow)

 The data was ingested to the data lake (GCS) and data warehouse (Big query) with orchestration from airflow.
+Total size of data ingested is almost 20GB.

 ## Data Warehouse (Big Query)